Who Are We?

 Our Mother Department

-NIPMO is a specialised service delivery unit within the National government Department of Science and Technology.
+NIPMO is a specialised service delivery unit within the National government Department of Science and Innovation.
 NIPMO relies on its Mother department for all corporate service functions.